-It’s almost here!
-As we look ahead to the highly-anticipated sixth season of Outlander, STARZ dropped the first official teaser trailer on October 9.
-Season 6 is going to be epic.
-The hit show will return with an 8-episode season, including a 90-minute premiere episode.
+The global hit Outlander is finally making its long-awaited return.
+The sixth season is kicking off on March 6, and it is going to be epic.
 Season 5 ended in the first half of 2020, and fans have been waiting anxiously for season 6 ever since.

 All of your favorites will be back, including Sam Heughan, Caitriona Balfe, Richard Rankin, and Sophie Skelton as Jamie Fraser, Claire Fraser, Roger MacKenzie, and Brianna MacKenzie.
 The stakes will be elevated once again for the Outlander characters in the highly-anticipated sixth season.
 From the teaser trailer details to the release date to new cast members, HollywoodLife has rounded up the key updates we know about season 6.